 If a situation should occur in which school staff have a concern about the mental health of a child, which is also a safeguarding concern or appears to be developing into a safeguarding concern, then they must respond immediately by sharing this information with the school Designated Safeguarding Person who will act in line with the safeguarding guidance set out in this policy.

 The school will aim to provide a nurturing environment for children and staff and resilience is taught through the school curriculum.
 Whenever a concern arises which is related to mental health, the school will always aim to act in the best interest of the person involved and access appropriate support, including from external agencies.
-The Designated Safeguarding Person is required to have working knowledge of the guidance in Thinking positively: Emotional health and well-being in schools and Early ears settings 2010.
+The Designated Safeguarding Person is required to have working knowledge of the guidance in Thinking positively: Emotional health and well-being in schools and Early Years settings 2010.

 Children who are at greater risk of harm